Brainier birds better at adapting to climate crisis

 Birds are getting smaller as humans heat up the planet, but certain species already appear to be adapting

-As global temperatures rise, the body sizes of many migratory species of birds in North America shrunk in response.
+As global temperatures rise, the body sizes of many migratory species of birds in North America are shrinking in response.
 But now scientists believe that more intelligent birds are resisting this trend.

-The reductions in body size over the last four decades has been so widespread it has been considered “a universal response to warming,” with previous US-based research finding there had been reductions in the length of birds' legs and the size of their bodies among more than 50 species.
+The reductions in body size over the last four decades have been so widespread that it has been considered “a universal response to warming”, with previous US-based research finding there had been reductions in the length of birds’ legs and the size of their bodies among more than 50 species.

 But the new research – the first to directly link cognitive power to a physical response to warming – “shows that bigger-brained birds have been able to out-think shrink, at least to a certain extent,” the scientists said.

-“As temperatures warm, body sizes are decreasing,” said Justin Baldwin, a PhD candidate at Washington University.
+“As temperatures warm, body sizes are decreasing,” said Justin Baldwin, a PhD candidate at Washington University in St Louis.

 “But larger-brained species are declining less strongly than small-brained species.”

-Mr Baldwin and his co-authors analysed data from some 70,000 birds that died when they collided with buildings in Chicago from 1978 to 2016.
+Mr Baldwin and his co-authors analysed data from about 70,000 birds that died when they collided with buildings in Chicago from 1978 to 2016.

-They then augmented this vast dataset, first published by researchers at the University of Michigan, with new brain volume measurements and lifespan data for 49 of the 52 species of North American migratory birds included in the original study.
+They then augmented this vast dataset, first published by researchers at the University of Michigan, with new brain-volume measurements and lifespan data for 49 of the 52 species of North American migratory birds included in the original study.

-They found that birds that had very big brains relative to their bodies, had body size reductions that were only about one-third of those observed for birds with smaller brains.
+They found that birds that had very big brains relative to their bodies, had body-size reductions that were only about one-third of those observed for birds with smaller brains.

 They said the finding was significant because brain size is a key indicator of birds’ capabilities.